8.4 Enterprise Investment Scheme

 Enterprises engaged in non-trading activities, such as investment deals or property rental, are not eligible for EIS.
 This means that societies that acquire assets, such as pubs, which are leased to a tenant, do not quality for tax relief.
 Similarly affected are societies that raise capital to invest in managed workspaces, or community buildings that are rented or leased to user groups.
 To qualify for EIS, the non-trading income of a society must not exceed 20% of its total income.

 Most trades qualify, but some do not and these are referred to as “excluded activities”.
-Among the excluded activities are some which are very popular with community enterprises, such as farming, market gardening, woodland management, and property development.
+Among the excluded activities are some which are very popular with community enterprises, such as electricity and energy generation, farming, market gardening, woodland management, and property development.
 Also excluded are any activities that count as investment, not trade, such as property rental.
 Some activities such as room hire are more difficult to determine, especially where it is packaged with trading activities such as conference facilities or wedding receptions.
 In these cases, the VAT treatment of the activity may be helpful in determining whether it is a trading activity.